Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 NNSteamer is an on-device AI framework that makes it easy to configure complex artificial neural networks in the application by making artificial neural network configurations with Gstreamer's plugin.

-In Tizen 6.0, NN Runtime support such as control-flow and dynamic tensor has been added to support voice model acceleration.
-In addition, by providing the NN Compiler front-end for NN Runtime, it can convert well-known models such as Tensorflow and TensorFlow-lite to be used on CE devices with insufficient resources (on NNRuntime).
+In Tizen 6.0, NN Runtime supports control-flow and dynamic tensor that enables voice model acceleration.
+In addition, by providing the NN Compiler front-end for NN Runtime, it can convert well-known models such as Tensorflow and TensorFlow-lite to be used on CE devices with insufficient resources on NN Runtime.

 - NNStreamer
  - Neural Network Pipeline.
    - .NET and C APIs supported.
-   - Various accelerating hardware & frameworks supported.
+   - Various accelerating hardware and frameworks supported.
    - Implement AI app more easily.
    - Execute AI app more efficiently.

 - NNTrainer
  - On-Device Training.
    - Transfer learning, meta learning, and reinforcement learning.
-   - APIs to construct and update (learn!) neural network layers.
+   - APIs to construct and update neural network layers.

 - NN Runtime
  - Tizen’s default Neural Network inference framework (since v5.0).